 Whether you’re a pumpkin eater or a pumpkin carver, this time of year can be fun for all ages.
 Pumpkin carving is a Halloween tradition that comes from Ireland where people would carve faces on turnips to frighten away Stingy Jack.
 When Irish immigrants moved to America, they started to carve Jack O’Lanterns from pumpkins.

 An autumn display outside of the grocers on the Victorian Street, Preston Park Museum

-Throughout October, you can pick your own pumpkin from our pop-up pumpkin patch, keep an eye on our social media pages for more details coming soon.
+In October half term, you can pick your own pumpkin from our pop-up pumpkin patch, keep an eye on our social media pages for more details coming soon.

 Keep up to date with the latest news and events on our social media pages.